 Often overshadowed by New York or Boston, Chicago is deserving of its own recognition as a top U.S. City break.
-With top resteraunts that rival New York and a thriving, historic blues and jazz scene, this lakeside city comes alive for visitors in an authentic way.
+With world-class restaurants and a thriving historic blues and jazz scene, this lakeside city comes alive for visitors in an authentic way.
 With the extra bonus of being close to the Canadian boarder and halfway between Dallas and Boston, Chicago is perfectly located for a road trip or short flight.

 Here's my ultimate travel girl's guide to Chicago: